CiscoDevNet/ansible-aci/docs/sample_module/aci_module_template.md

       - The object_prop3 must be in the range 1 to 100.
 The default value is 50.
       type: Property's data type eg. 'str'
       required: true
+  child_object_prop:
+    description:
+    - Description of the child class object property
+    - This is required for child class object B(config:<name_of_child_class>)
   state:
       description:
       - Use C(present) or C(absent) for adding or removing.